 The mortgage stress test rate has fallen once again.
 This is the third time since Covid-19 started.
-In this article we’ll look at what the mortgage stress test is, why does it matter and what the lower stress test rates means for you if you’re thinking of buying a home or your mortgage is coming up for renewal.
+In this article, we’ll look at what the mortgage stress test is, why does it matter and what the lower stress test rates mean for you if you’re thinking of buying a home or your mortgage is coming up for renewal.

 What is the Mortgage Stress Test and Why Does it Matter?

 Banks and mortgage brokers use the stress test to determine if you qualify for a mortgage.
 Under the stress test, they use a made-up mortgage payment for qualifying you.
 You must be able to prove that you can afford mortgage payments at your mortgage rate (referred to as the contract rate) plus two percent or the mortgage stress test rate (also referred to as the benchmark qualifying rate), whichever is greater.

 Regulators want you to be able to prove that you can afford higher mortgage rates if and when they arrive.
 They want you to help avoid “payment shock” if mortgage rates are a lot higher when your mortgage comes up for renewal.

 The Mortgage Stress Test Falls for the Third Time Since the Start of Covid-19

 For the third time since the pandemic started, the mortgage stress test rate has fallen.
 The posted 5-year fixed rate of the big banks has been inching lower in recent months due to Covid-19 negatively affecting the Canadian economy.
 The posted 5-year fixed have fallen enough that the Bank of Canada has dropped the stress test rate from 4.94 percent to 4.79 percent.

 This is a big deal because the posted rates of the big banks are a metric used by the Bank of Canada to determine the mortgage payments qualified borrowers can comfortably afford.
 The stress test was originally brought in 2016 for those with insured mortgages.
 It was soon expanded to those with uninsured mortgages.